 Christians, by definition, are those that follow the tenets and teachings of Christ.
 This means that the Christian is one who has adopted a lifestyle of living according to the Word of God.
 Yet there some that choose lifestyles far from what is provided by God with excuses such as “God knows my heart” and “only God can judge me.”
 Well, with that being the case it becomes more than evident that those that choose to shack up rather than marry not only ignore the Word of God but also count God and His Word irrelevant and not a standard of morality for the day.
 Nonetheless Ephesians 5:3 addresses the matter of fornication among other things that were common then and now.
 The words, “but fornication, and all uncleanness, or covetousness, let it not once be named among you, as becometh saints” paint a clear picture of things not condoned by God yet are common practice for some that call themselves Christians.

-And the discussions of sexual sins are rightfully abundant among Christian circles yet there are other discussions that need to take place that are not often heard.
+And the discussions of sexual sins are rightfully abundant among Christian circles yet there are other discussions that need to take place that is not often heard.
 Consider for a moment some that choose to fight with the people of God.
 The fight need not be physical yet harm can be brought to the people of God in words and indeed.
 This is a very dangerous place to be in if you are the one that chooses to not only fight with but also to antagonize the servants of God.
 With this the principle found in I Chronicles 16:22 remains applicable today in that the text urges that the anointed of God be not touched and that the prophets of God be not harmed.
 Now, the anointed here is specific to those that God has placed in kingly authority such as David.
 The prophets are those that present the Word of God by preaching, teaching and prophesying.
 To harm any of these in any way can prove detrimental to the offender.
 Consider the account of Elisha in II Kings 2:23-25.